If you are like most people, you are more than likely overpaying on your car loan.

 If you are trying to apply for a mortgage or need a high rating for another reason, remember that refinancing will cause a slight dip in your score.
 Refinancing will cause a hard inquiry into your account as well as change your credit history.
 While these shouldn’t be drastic hits, if you are applying for a mortgage it may cost you a slightly higher APR for that account.

-If your car has deprecated a good deal you may not qualify for refinancing.
+If your car has depreciated a good deal, you may not qualify for refinancing.
 Depreciation can occur for a number of reasons:

 If depreciation lowers your car value significantly, refinancing might not be an option for you.